cj-hilder/ble-hr-tool/README.md

 - **Direct Bluetooth Low Energy (BLE) connection** — Connects directly to standard BLE heart rate monitors (like Polar straps or watches) via the browser.
 Compatible with any device that implements the standard Heart Rate Measurement characteristic.
 - **Raw RR interval support** — For devices that expose beat-to-beat RR data (such as the Polar H10), the app uses instantaneous heart rate on the HR graph rather than the sensor's rolling average.
 This higher-resolution signal is required for the RFB coherence score and HRV readings.
 - **Sound and vibration alerts** — Configurable intensity on both, designed to be usable while active without watching the screen.
+Note that vibration will not occur if the app is not visible — for example, if you switch to another app or turn the screen off.
 - **Progressive Web App (PWA)** — Installable directly to an Android home screen for fullscreen, app-like behaviour.
 - **Multiple activity profiles** — Different threshold sets for different activities (e.g. walking, cycling, housework), switchable at session start.
 - **Time limit** — Optional per-session cap on total time.
 When reached, the app transitions to the heart rate Reset state automatically.